School of Music and fine Arts Departments

 Consult your academic advisor and/or the HPU Catalog for specific degree requirements.

 Minors in art will learn to produce solutions to contemporary visual problems employing the disciplines of art history, art production, aesthetics and art criticism.
 Students will learn to appreciate the contribution of the visual arts world culture and enable the graduate to go into the world equipped to think, create, and act as Christians within the discipline of art.

 Those studying communication will learn to think critically, communicate effectively and develop constructive abilities through print, broadcast and verbal and nonverbal means of communication.

 The communication studies curriculum provides a liberal arts approach to the study of human communication and strives to equip individuals to become more proficient communicators.
 It also assists in training those who want to teach speech in public education.

-The department of music is an accredited institutional member of the National Association of Schools of Music and seeks to prepare students for careers in the field of music performance, music education and church music.
+The Department of Music is an accredited institutional member of the National Association of Schools of Music and seeks to prepare students for careers in the field of music.

 In the department of music, performance is strongly emphasized, and students have a wide variety of opportunities to perform both in ensembles and as soloists.
 The choral and instrumental fields have extensive ensemble offerings, including Concert Choir, University Singers, Marching Band, Symphonic Band, Jazz Ensemble, Heritage Singers, and Winds of Triumph, in addition to several small ensembles.